 - 5. To testify with special accommodations (i.e. by phone, behind a screen, video, etc.); - 6.
 To have no direct contact with the accused student during the hearing (i.e. questions from the accused student would be posed through the Board Chairperson and then relayed to the victim); - 7.
 To provide questions to the Board Chairperson prior to or during the hearing that she/he may incorporate those into questioning the accused student; - 8.
 To be informed of the names of all witnesses who will be called to give testimony; - 9.
-To have an advisor present at all proceedings; - 10.
+To have an advisor present at all proceedings; in cases of Title IX offenses Confidential Advisor may be requested; - 10.
 To request a recess during the hearing; - 11.
 To be informed of outcome of the discipline process, simultaneously with the responding party; - 12.
 To appeal the Hearing Board's decision as defined in Article VII, Section A of the Code of Student Conduct.